My Credit Card Pain – It’s Financially Good for me

 For somebody who doesn’t like spending money unless they have to, you might think that using a credit card would be an appealing prospect – I’m not actually parting with any money.
 It’s a delayed payment.
 I can pay off the purchase at some point in the future.
 I can keep my money for that bit longer.

 But for me, I know what it really means.
 I know that I will eventually have to pay.
-I know that it means two lots of pain and I would much prefer to suffer only the once.
+I know that it means two lots of pain, and I would much prefer to suffer only once.

-Any credit card bills I do receive get paid straight away before any interest charges are incurred.
-If I was in a position where I couldn’t pay off the full bill each month then that credit card pain would be even more agonising, those credit purchases even more resented.
+Any credit card bills I receive are paid straight away, before any interest charges are incurred.
+If I were in a position where I couldn’t pay off the full bill each month, then that credit card pain would be even more agonising, those credit purchases even more resented.

-Of course, it may be that if I did need to take advantage of the extra repayment terms offered by my credit card, then perhaps I wouldn’t be so psychologically prudish.
+Of course, if I did need to take advantage of the extra repayment terms offered by my credit card, I might not be so psychologically prudish.

 My psychological restraint remains strong even in the face of temptation:

-• Retailers seek to lure me into making purchases – attractive displays, promotional offers, enticing adverts.
+• Retailers seek to lure me into making purchases – with attractive displays, promotional offers, and enticing ads.
 I can buy now and pay later.
 They make it so appealing, so easy.

 • My bank even offers me reward points for using my credit card.
 Such points are effectively a discount on my purchases.
 But I am still not persuaded.
 It seems that it is not incentive enough to offset the thought of that twofold pain.

-Admittedly, I do use my credit card with certain large purchases but that is only to take advantage of the better consumer protections offered when using a credit card.
+Admittedly, I do use my credit card for certain large purchases, but only to take advantage of the better consumer protections it offers.
 Even then, I am not comfortable with it.
-It’s always a relief when the card is paid up and the amount owing is returned to zero.
+It’s always a relief when the card is paid up, and the amount owing is returned to zero.

 Strangely, other debts don’t seem to instil this angst.
-With a car loan or a mortgage I’m not so aware of the debt.
+With a car loan or a mortgage, I’m not so aware of the debt.
 The repayments are automatically taken from my bank account each month.
 They’re just another monthly expense.
 They’re not something I think about too much.
-But with a credit card it doesn’t feel the same; with a credit card there is a repeated anguish.
+But with a credit card, it doesn’t feel the same; there is a recurring anguish.

 Maybe I’m just a bit old school.
 I haven’t embraced new financial attitudes and more modern ways of managing my finances.
-As evidence, I do confess that it has taken a while for me to get used to contactless payments rather than using notes and coins to buy things.
+As evidence, I do confess that it has taken me a while to get used to contactless payments rather than using notes and coins to buy things.

 Leave a comment